Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 Antacids

-Other medication interactions can be caused by antacids.
+Antacids can cause other medication interactions.
 Antacids cause a change in the stomach pH level, which can mean herbs are not broken down normally, and thus not absorbed properly, and thus not having the desired effect.

 Medications That Speed Up or Slow Down Digestion